{exp:store:checkout}

 The billing last name.

-A combination of the billing first and last names. {billing_name} is equivalent to typing {billing_first_name} {billing_last_name}.
-If a field named billing_name is submitted, it will be automatically split into separate first and last names after the first space.
+is submitted, it will be automatically split into separate first and last names

 The first line of the billing address.